Rightsizing Cities Initiative

 PlaceEconomics believes that older places contain the necessary ingredients for revitalization as strong, vibrant places to live, work, and do business.
 Downtowns and commercial corridors offer economical spaces for start-ups and established businesses, a convenient transportation network, and a customer base within walking distance.
 Historic neighborhoods are filled with beautiful, well-built houses that are close to shopping, schools, and transit.
 Perhaps most importantly, older cities and neighborhoods have a unique sense of place that is in high demand by young professionals, empty-nesters, and people who want to live where things happened in the past and are happening now: places with a strong sense of history and opportunity.

 The Rightsizing Cities Initiative focuses on planning decisions and regenerative opportunities that are deeply rooted in local landscapes and character.
-It ties together local assets and a pragmatic planning ethos to produce clear, workable, community-based plans and strategies for strategically strengthening neighborhoods in rightsizing efforts
+It ties together local assets and a pragmatic planning ethos to produce clear, workable, community-based plans and strategies for strengthening neighborhoods in rightsizing efforts.

 As cities and towns look to shape smaller, brighter futures, PlaceEconomics offers a number of services to assist in the process.
 These services can be tailored to public and nonprofit clients.

-- The Re:Local tool that assists planners and preservation advocates in making strategic reinvestment, rehabilitation, and demolition decisions across neighborhoods
+- The ReLocal tool that assists planners, land bank officials, preservation advocates, and others in making strategic decisions around reinvestment, rehabilitation, and demolition of vacant and abandoned properties

 - Workshops and training to help identify historic preservation’s role in rightsizing